- July 14, 1974 - October 7, 2011

 - Call the number, enter your PIN, and leave up to a three minute message, just like leaving a voicemail.

-- Your recording will be available for public listening in the Memory Book.
+- Legacy.com screeners will be notified of your recording and will be given the option to publish it for public listening in the Memory Book.